cschmittiey/simplemon/README.md

 ## Initial setup

+#### Install python prerequisites
+`pip install -r requirements.txt`

+If you're on Linux, you'll want to do that as root.

 #### Database Setup
 - Install and configure PostgreSQL.
 - Create a user named `simplemon` with the password `simplepass`